viamrobotics/python-container-module/README.md

 # py-container-module

-This is an example of using Podman to bundle a python module as a container.
+This is an example of using Docker to bundle a Python module as a container, and then running it on a robot using Podman.
+(Podman is a lightweight Docker alternative).

-(Podman is a lightweight docker alternative).
+## Packages must be public

 ## System setup

-The device you're deploying *to* needs to have podman installed.
+The device you're deploying *to* needs to have podman or docker installed.
 On the raspberry pi (or any debian based system), you can run:

 ```sh
 sudo apt-get install podman